“Well, you have astigmatism in both eyes,” the optometrist told me. “The good news is that we can get you a pair of glasses to help.”

-“Sorry sir, your voicemail said you were out of town,” I said.
+“Sorry sir, your voicemail said you were out of town,” I replied.

 “Here’s the deal,” he said as I returned, “I can offer you a GS-3 student-hire position.
 It’s temporary, so if you don’t do well, we can fire you.
 If we like you, we’ll send you to pilot training.
 If not, you just have civil service time under your belt.
 The pay is $10/hr.
 Do you accept?”